-16.8.4.1.2 Notwithstanding the provisions of the Residential Medium Density I designation, a garden centre including the sale and storage of firewood, Christmas and trees landscaping materials, excludina nursery stock, and residential accommodation accessory to the operation of the garden centre use will also be permitted for an interim period of time, until the lands are redeveloped in accordance with the Residential Medium Density I designation.
+16.8.4.1.2 Notwithstanding the provisions of the Residential Medium Density designation, a garden centre including the sale and storage of firewood, Christmas trees and landscaping materials, excludina stock. residential nurserv and accommodation accessory to the operation of the garden centre use will also be permitted for an interim period of time, until the lands are redeveloped in accordance with the Residential Medium Density I designation.